ArnavB24/biological-graph-database/README.md

 Graph Database Infrastructure for Biological Applications (particularly molecular biology applications)

-This is basically where we are collecting all our Neo4j code for making general purpose biological graph databases.
-We've found this infrastructure useful on multiple occasions.
+This is basically where I am collecting all my Neo4j code for making general purpose biological graph databases.
+I've found this infrastructure useful on multiple occasions.

-We started with NCBI's taxonomy and gene data.
+I started with NCBI's taxonomy and gene data.

 ## How to run this thing